 A catheter is inserted into an artery, starting in your groin, neck or arm.
 It's then carefully threaded to your heart chambers under guidance of an X-ray machine that shows real-time images of your body.

 - What are congenital heart defects?
-National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/dci/Diseases/chd/chd_what.html.
-Accessed Feb.
-14, 2011.
+National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/chd/.
+Accessed Dec.
+20, 2013.

 - Lifestyle changes for heart failure.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/HeartFailure/PreventionTreatmentofHeartFailure/Lifestyle-Changes-for-Heart-Failure_UCM_306341_Article.jsp.
-Accessed Feb.
-14, 2011.
+Accessed Dec.
+26, 2013.